MysticShadow427/homo-mex-2024/README.md

         - `"random"`: Apply random oversampling augmentation on your sentence embeddings.
         - `"oss"`: Apply OSS undersampling augmentation on your sentence embeddings.

+- **`mex_train_lstm.py`**

+    This script requires seven arguments:

+    1. `epochs`: A integer value for number of epochs of training.
+    2. `learning_rate`: A float value for learning rate of the optimizer
+    3. `batch_size`: A integer value specifying the batch size.
+    4. `dropout`: A float value for dropout prob between 2 layers.
+    5. `num_layers`:A integer value for setting the number of LSTM layers.
+    6. `bidirectional` : A integer value for setting the LSTM to be bidirectional or not , if **0** then no BiLSTM.
+    7. `hidden_size` : A integer value for dimensionality of the LSTM hidden space.
 <hr>

 *I think the best way to run the scripts is on Google Colab,host your data their and just run the `homo-mex-2024-main.ipynb`.*